-Think about the type of cruiser you might be.
-Are you someone who likes to relax in your room and enjoy your own personal space or are you one for using the room simply as a place for sleeping and getting changed, preferring to spend more time out and about on deck?
-If you’re the latter then these cabins, along with Inside Staterooms, present a great choice.
-They are cost effective, great value and often ideal for destinations such as the Caribbean.
+We’d also recommend thinking about the type of cruiser you might be.
+Are you someone who likes to relax in your room and enjoy your own personal space?
+Or are you one for using the cabin simply as a place for sleeping and getting changed, preferring to spend more time out and about on deck?
+If you’re the latter then obstructed view cabins, along with inside staterooms, present a great choice.
+They are cost-effective, great value and often ideal for a whole host of destinations.

-If you’re new to cruising then you will inevitably have heard tales from relatives, friends, friends of friends, even the neighbour’s dog walker; they all have cruise stories and they are all willing to pass on their advice BUT weigh up your options, speak to our Cruise Consultant and find the right choice for you as everyone is different.
-What one person loves, another may hate so it’s all about finding the right cruise ship and the right accommodation for you.
+If you’re new to cruising then you will inevitably have heard tales from relatives, friends, friends of friends, even the neighbour’s dog walker.
+They all have cruise stories and they are all willing to pass on their advice … BUT weigh up your options.
+Speak to our Cruise Expert to find the right choice for you.
+What one person loves, another may hate so it’s all about finding the cruise ship and the accommodation that’s best for your needs.
 You may be looking at an inside cabin but prefer the thought of natural light coming through a window.
 A clear view or balcony may be over budget but this is where the obstructed view cabin fits the bill perfectly.
-They really are an excellent choice.

 Spotting Obstructed View Cabins On A Deck Plan

-We’ve all been there, scanning a deck plan completely bemused by its complex structure.
-The bigger the ships get, the more complex these deck plans become but this is where we step in to help.
-Not only do we know these deck plans like the back of our hands, we spend months ensuring that we know the ships back to front.
-This means that we have the answers to questions like “where are the obstructed view cabins?”
+We’ve all been there, scanning a deck plan completely bemused by its myriad of colours and complex structure.
+The bigger the ships get, the more difficult these deck plans are to interpret but this is where we step in to help.
+Not only do we know these deck plans like the back of our hands, we spend months ensuring that we know the ships inside out.
+This gives us the answers to questions like “where are the obstructed view cabins?”

-These cabins can be spotted on most brochures using the key, often located on the left hand side of the page.
-P&O Cruises for example use a square symbol to show partly obstructed view staterooms.
-This square symbol will be shown in all applicable cabins and will be matched with a colour code.
-We know, it sounds complicated, but once you’ve got the hang of it, it becomes easy, and we’re always on hand to help out with any questions you have.
+These cabins can be spotted on most brochures using a key.
+P&O Cruises, for example, use a specific symbol to show partly-obstructed view staterooms, which will be shown on all applicable cabins and will be matched with a colour code.
+We know it sounds complicated, but once you’ve got the hang of it, it becomes easy.
+Remember we’re always on hand to help out with any questions you have.

-Don’t write off obstructed view cabins based on first impressions or simply the sound of it.
-Obstructed view cabins are in extremely popular locations and are often one of the first cabin grades to book up due to their fantastic value for money.
+Don’t write off obstructed view cabins based on first impressions or simply how they sound.
+Obstructed view cabins are extremely popular and are often one of the first cabin grades to book up due to their fantastic value for money.
 Natural light is aplenty so if the cruise is right, go for it, you won’t be disappointed!